afarahmand/commodity-analyzer/README.md

-<h1>Stock Alerter</h1>
+<h1>Commodity Analyzer</h1>
-<a href="https://afarahmand.github.io/stock-alerter/">Live App</a>
+<a href="https://afarahmand.github.io/commodity-analyzer/">Live App</a>

 <h2>Background and Overview</h2>
-Stock alerter is a tool using chart.js to chart information related to stocks and commodities.
+Commodity Analyzer is a tool using chart.js to chart information related to commodities.

-Users input a stock, commodity, or a combination thereof expressed as a mathematical equation, and are shown historical information about their selection.
-Since a stock has multiple values throughout a day, I anticipate using only one or more of the close price, minimum, or maximum price.
+Users select one or more commodities and are shown historical information about their selection.
+Since a commodity has multiple values throughout a day, I anticipate using only one or more of the close price, minimum, or maximum price.

-Stock Alerter will use the Quandl API to access stock and commodity data.
+Commodity Analyzer will use the Quandl API to access stock and commodity data.

 <h2>Functionality & MVP</h2>

-- [ ]  As a first feature, users are able to view a first chart of time-series information related to a selected stock, commodity, or a combination thereof.
+- [ ]  As a first feature, users are able to view a first chart of time-series information related to one or more selected commodities.
 Displayed information includes at least price information.

 <h2>Wireframes</h2>
 The app will include a single screen with the first and second charts together with an input text box and a submit button.

 [https://raw.githubusercontent.com/afarahmand/stock-alerter/master/stock_alerter.png]
-(Stock Alerter)
+(Commodity Analyzer)

 <h2>Architecture and Technologies</h2>
 The following technologies will be used for this project: